liuyulvv/rcgal_doc/docs/kernel/number-type.md

 # Number Type

 The `number type` is a fundamental concept of the kernel, which is used to represent the coordinates of geometric objects.
-The number type is a generic type in RCGAL, which means you can use any type that implements the `NumberType` trait as the number type.
+The number type is a generic type, which means you can use any type that implements the `NumberType` trait as the number type.

 `NumberType` trait was like this: